George Best: Manchester United

 United's decline continued in the 1972–73 season, as Best was part of the 'old guard clique' that barely talked to the newer, less talented players.
 Frustrated with the club's decline, Best went missing in December to party at the London nightclubs.
-He was suspended, and transfer-listed at a value of £300,000.
+He was suspended and transfer-listed at a value of £300,000.
 After O'Farrell was replaced as manager by Tommy Docherty, Best announced his retirement for a second time.
 He resumed training on 27 April.

 Best's last competitive game for the club was on 1 January 1974 against Queens Park Rangers at Loftus Road, which United lost 3–0.
 He failed to turn up for training three days later and was dropped by Docherty, though he claimed Docherty was deceitful with him.
-Best was arrested and charged with stealing a fur coat, passport, and cheque book from Marjorie Wallace, but was later cleared of all charges.
+Best was arrested and charged with stealing a fur coat, passport and cheque book from Marjorie Wallace, but was later cleared of all charges.
 United went on to suffer relegation into the Second Division in 1973–74.

-Best played at United when shirt numbers were assigned to positions, and not the player.
-When Best played at right wing, as he famously did during the later stages of the 1966 and 1968 European Cups, he donned the number 7.
+Best played at United when shirt numbers were assigned to a position and not the player.
+When Best played at right wing, he donned the number 7.
 As a left winger, where he played exclusively in his debut season and nearly all of the 1971–72 campaign, he wore the number 11.
 Best wore the number 8 shirt at inside right on occasion throughout the 1960s, but for more than half of his matches during 1970–71.
 He was playing at inside left (wearing the number 10) in 1972 when he famously walked out on United the first time but was back in the number 11 for the autumn of 1973 before leaving for good.
 Best even wore the number 9 jersey once for United, with Bobby Charlton injured, on 22 March 1969 at Old Trafford, scoring the only goal in a 1–0 win over Sheffield Wednesday.
-In total Best made 474 appearances for Manchester United in all competitions from 1963 to 1974, and scored 181 goals.
-Over the next decade he went into an increasingly rapid decline, drifting between several clubs, including spells in South Africa, the Republic of Ireland, the United States, Scotland, and Australia.
+In total Best made 474 appearances for Manchester United in all competitions from 1963 to 1974 and scored 181 goals.
+Over the next decade he went into an increasingly rapid decline, drifting between several clubs, including spells in South Africa, the Republic of Ireland, the United States, Scotland and Australia.